daveboulden/gp-basic-songchooser/README.md

     set (PROJECT_VERSION "1.0")
     set (PROJECT_NAME "BasicSongChooser")
    ```
-3. Download a copy of the current [Gig Performer API](https://github.com/gigperformer/gp-sdk) and save it within the `GP_SDK` directory.
-4. All the C++ code for your project can be added to `LibMain.h` and `LibMain.cpp`.
+3. All the C++ code for your project can be added to `LibMain.h` and `LibMain.cpp`.
-5. The `content` directory contains all the HTML, CSS, JavaScript and image asset files for the UI of your project.
+4. The `content` directory contains all the HTML, CSS, JavaScript and image asset files for the UI of your project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>